rkuma183/wilsonmar.github.io/_posts/2016-08-11-intel-iot-setup.md

 -rw-r--r--  1 root root  791 2016-06-07 00:51 opkg.conf
    </pre>

+   NOTE: opkg is an unofficial Linux repository which uses its base-feeds.conf file to provide access to many package, saving you the hassle of compiling from source.
+   Some projects append additional dependencies to the bottom of the file, such as:

+   <tt><strong>
+   echo "src/gz all http://repo.opkg.net/edison/repo/all src/gz edison http://repo.opkg.net/edison/repo/edison src/gz core2-32 http://repo.opkg.net/edison/repo/core2-32" >> /etc/opkg/base-feeds.conf
+   </strong></tt>

 0. SSH onto the board to install or update MRAA on the board:

    <pre><strong>